 Safety Considerations To Keep in Mind

-Before you ever place your baby into a ring sling, you must ensure the swing is safe.
-Take your child with you when you purchase your sling, ask for a demonstration on how it should be used, and avoid slings that are marketed with terms such as ‘womb like’ and ‘cocoon.’
-These could hold your baby in an unsafe manner.
+Before you ever place your baby into a ring sling, you must ensure the sling is safe.
+When you purchase your sling, take your child with you, ask for a demonstration on how it should be used, and avoid slings that are marketed with terms such as “womb-like” and “cocoon,” as these could hold your baby in an unsafe manner.

-Each time you go to put your baby in the sling, check it to make sure it’s in good condition.
-You need to make sure it doesn’t have any tears or snags that might compromise its ability to hold your baby.
+Each time you put your baby in the sling, check it to ensure it’s in good condition.
+You need to watch for tears or snags that might compromise its ability to hold your baby.

 The Position Matters

 Your baby should be held high and snug next to your chest.
-If your baby is small, has a cold, or is born premature, ask your doctor before wearing them in the sling.
+If your baby is small, has a cold, or was born prematurely, ask your doctor before wearing them in the sling.

-Lastly, use caution and your instincts when it comes to wearing your baby.
-Be careful when holding hot drinks over your baby, or carrying something heavy, and check often to make sure your baby is safe and secure in the sling.
+Use caution and your instincts when wearing your baby.
+Be careful when holding hot drinks or carrying something heavy, and check often to ensure your baby is safe and secure in the sling.

 How Do I Prepare My Sling?

-My aunt once told me that any good recipe requires a little bit of preparation first.
-I think the same goes for most things in life, including your ring sling.
+My aunt once told me that any good recipe requires some preparation.
+The same goes for most things in life, including your ring sling.
 While you might be tempted to put your baby in your ring sling as soon as you get it out of the box, there are a few things you should do first.

 Ensure You Have the Right Size

-Every parent doesn’t wear the same shirt size, and not every parent wears the same sling size either.
+Every parent doesn’t wear the same shirt size, and not every parent wears the same sling size.
 Be sure you have the right size for a sling so it will hold your baby snugly, safely, and securely.

 Each brand of ring sling will differ in size slightly.
-For example, a small/medium Tula ring sling is roughly 77 inches in length.
-A small Bijou sling, on the other hand, is 70 inches, while a medium is 75 inches.
+For example, a small/medium Tula ring sling is roughly 77 inches long.
+But a small Bijou sling is 70 inches long, while a medium is 75 inches long.